hot-dogs/whots16-data-report/docs/source/6_section.md

 to the west.
 A combination of internal semidiurnal and diurnal tides and near-inertial oscillations was noticeable, especially in vertical shear.

+Conditions during the WHOTS-16 deployment on October 5th were favorable, with light NNE winds of ~ 5 kt increasing to up to 10 kt by the end of the deployment.
+There were clear skies and no precipitation in the region, and 1.0 to 1.5 m waves from the east, with a strong surface current towards ENE.

+CTD casts conducted near the WHOTS-16 buoy (Station 52) after deployment ( Figures 6.4 and 6.5) displayed a subsurface salinity maximum between 70 to 80 dbar and a mixed layer 40 to 60 dbar deep.

+During the WHOTS-17 cruise (WHOTS-16 mooring recovery, August 24 - September 1, 2021),
+a high-pressure ridge far north of the Hawaiian Islands maintained a tight enough pressure gradient down across the region to produce moderate to locally strong trades.
+As this high slowly moved northeast away from the area and subtly weakened the gradient, trades gradually weakened.
+There was no measurable precipitation during the recovery of the mooring, and surface currents were less than 1 kt.

+CTD casts conducted near the WHOTS-16 buoy (Station 52) before recovery ( Figure 6.10) displayed a subsurface salinity maximum between 150 to 170 dbar and a mixed layer 60 dbar deep.

-The temperature MicroCAT records during the WHOTS-15 deployment (Figure VI 16 through Figure VI 20) show noticeable seasonal variability in the upper 100 m and a sudden increase during January 2019.
-A decrease in June 2019 was evident in the instruments below 55 m.
-The salinity records (Figure VI 21 through Figure VI 25 do not show an apparent seasonal cycle, but instances of salinity decrease were recorded during March, especially in July-August 2019, and to a minor extent in May 2019 by the instruments located above 120 m.
+The temperature MicroCAT records during the WHOTS-16 deployment (Figure 6.15 through Figure 6.20) show noticeable seasonal variability in the upper 100 m.
+A temperature decrease in October-November 2019 was evident in the instruments below 65 m.
+The salinity records (Figure 6.21 through Figure 6.26 do not show an apparent seasonal cycle, but a salinity increase was recorded during October-November 2019, by the instruments between 40 to 85 m, coinciding with the temperature decrease.

-Figure VI 31 and Figure VI 32 show contours of the WHOTS-15 MicroCAT data in context with data from the previous 14 deployments.
+Figure 6.33 through Figure 6.36 show contours of the WHOTS-16 MicroCAT data in context with data from the previous 15 deployments.
 The seasonal cycle is evident in the temperature record, with record temperatures (higher than 26 °C) in the summer of 2004, and again in 2014, 2015, 2017, and 2019.
 Salinities in the subsurface salinity maximum were relatively low during the first 6 years of